The health benefits of beer

-Hops has a secret ingredient that can help improve cognitive function – Xanthohumol.
+Hops have a secret ingredient that can help improve cognitive function – Xanthohumol.
 It’s a flavonoid that helps slow down the degradation process of memory.
 The chemical could help protect brain cells from oxidative damage associated with dementia.
 (Important note: The dosage used in the study was much higher than a human could possibly consume via beer.
-Research is still in early stages.)Journal of Agriculture and Food Chemistry
+Research is still in the early stages.)Journal of Agriculture and Food Chemistry

 8. Beer helps cognitive function.